baby bath stuff

 Babyproof the Bathroom

 Remember to store all bath products and cleaning supplies out of reach.
 Use high shelves or cabinets with childproof locks.
 Move your trashcan into a locked cabinet, and don’t forget to lock your toilet seat (we learned that lesson the hard way).
+Ensure all medications are stored in a high, locked cabinet—never on a counter or in a drawer.
 Babyproofing the bathroom keeps curious hands away from anything that might be harmful—or gross.

 Use Safe Bath Toys